Ronnie Hazlehurst: Later years

-Hazlehurst moved from Hendon, North London, to Guernsey in about 1997.
+Hazlehurst moved from Hendon, North London to Guernsey in about 1997.
 In 1999, he was awarded a Gold Badge from the British Academy of Composers and Songwriters.

-Music was Hazlehurst's life and passion as well as his work and he continued to work right up to his heart bypass operation in October 2006.
-On 27 September 2007 he suffered a stroke and, without regaining consciousness, died on 1 October in Princess Elizabeth Hospital, St Martin, Guernsey.
-Having been married twice, with two sons from his second marriage, at the time of his death his partner was Jean Fitzgerald.
+Music was Hazlehurst's life and passion (as well as his work) and he continued to work right up to his heart bypass operation in October 2006.
+On 27 September 2007, he suffered a stroke and, without regaining consciousness, died on 1 October at Princess Elizabeth Hospital in St Martin, Guernsey.
+Having been married twice (with two sons from his second marriage) at the time of his death, his partner was Jean Fitzgerald.

+Legacy

+Hazlehurst is commemorated by a blue plaque on the front of the house of his birth on Lodge Lane, Dukinfield, which was unveiled in 2009.

+In popular culture

+By the early 1980s, Hazlehurst's work had become sufficiently well-known to the general public that he was lampooned in a Spitting Image sketch (voiced by Harry Enfield and written by Ian Hislop and Nick Newman, with music by Keith Strachan) in which his career and music (including a fictional 15-second Requiem mass, in the style of one of his TV themes) was covered by The South Bank Show.
+The sketch was also included on the CD 'Spit in Your Ear', released in 1992.